Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates

 \subsection{Effect of input stress field}

 As previously mentioned in Section~\ref{appliedelasticfield}, another common type of stress is in-plane stress.
 Figure~\ref{stressfield} compares the thermoelastic loss for the in-plane and perpendicular stress components.
-It can be seen that the peak frequency and the peak loss are only slightly affected; the difference is within $3\%$ and $11\%$, respectively.
-Other types of bulk stress and shear stress can also be incorporated into the calculation, which makes the model presented in this work versatile.
+The inflection points position and intensity are only slightly affected by the field polarization; the difference is within $3\%$ and $11\%$, respectively.
+Other types of stress (bulk, shear...) can also be incorporated into the calculation, which makes this model a powerful tool to perform calculations in complex systems.